aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/inference.md

   ```
   SetResource() --> for _, _ range := CRD.Fields instead of op.shape.members
+  // updatedShape already has its fields renamed, removed, or added to based
-  - remove "Is this field in Spec/Status"?
+  - can remove "Is this field in Spec/Status" logic?
   - For each field do a Model.GetShape(fieldName)
     - //checks for "fieldName" in aws-sdk, if none found, check Fields.Renames[fieldName] or similar. returns corresponding shape in aws-sdk

-  how to replace targetAdaptedVarName += cfg.PrefixConfig.SpecField
-?

   ```